 “Because the productivity gains of automation depend on the wage, the net impact of automation on labor demand will depend on the broader labor market context.”

-In other words, if labor is cheap, there will be less incentive to automate, and visa-versa.
-Any conversation around employment must also look at market demands; western corporations have been outsourcing production for centuries to lower its cost, and, in some sense, "so-so technologies" simply reflect another opportunity to do that.
-Nonetheless, their market role and impact are worth understanding.
+In other words, if labor is cheap, there is less incentive to automate, and visa-versa.
+Any conversation around job opportunities must also examine market demands; western corporations have been outsourcing production for centuries to lower costs, and, in some sense, "so-so innovations" simply reflect another chance to do that.

-These so-so technologies could signal a broader long-term strategy to begin automation, to gather data, and start on the way towards a more productive and prosperous future.
+These mediocre advancements may indicate a broader strategy to initiate automation, collect data, and pave the way for a more productive and prosperous future.
 However, one of the professors that coined the term “so-so technologies”, Acemoglu warns in a separate interview:

 “There's a lot of hype, and that hype means that companies are overstating or overestimating the benefits they're going to get from some of these technologies [...]
 And as a result they are over-automating.”